 Teck bibs, provided by the Cross Country BC office, must be used for all Kootenay Cup races.
-The office will also provide horizontal and vertical Teck banners for the start and finish area, banners/headers for ZONE4 start lists and results postings, and logos for your race notice, start lists and results.
+The office will also provide four horizontal and four vertical Teck-branded site banners for the start and finish area, banners/headers for your race notice and ZONE4 start lists and results postings.